 If this is your first visit, I recommend to stay in Dublin City Centre area that including the neighborhoods around O’Connell Street.
 O’Connell Street is the widest street in Dublin and the most central part of Dublin.
 The street runs right through the heart of the city center, through both the north and south, thanks to the O’Connell Bridge river crossing.
-If staying as close to the center of the city as possible is your top priority, then O’Connell Street is the place to go.

 It’s not just shopping and dining to be found here though.
 Most of Dublin’s main attractions are a short walk across the River Liffey, while there are plenty of things to see and do in the immediate area too.